pdf-raku/PDF-API6/README.md

 ```

-See also: `pdf-toc.p6`, installed with PDF::Class.
+See also: `pdf-toc.raku`, installed with PDF::Class.
 This can be used to view the outlines for a PDF.

 ### Page Labels